-- (1) a vessel created by a person during any period in which the vessel is inventory held for sale or lease by the person or is leased by the person as lessor if the person is in the business of selling goods of that kind; - (2) a barge for which no application for a certificate of title has been delivered to the office; or - (3) a vessel under construction pursuant to contract, for which no application for a certificate of title has been delivered to the office, before delivery. - (h) A security interest in a documented vessel which is valid against third parties as a result of compliance with 46 U.S.C.
-Section 31321 remains perfected for 30 days from the date the certificate of documentation is [cancelled] [surrendered to the Secretary of the United States Department of Homeland Security].

-- (i) A security interest in a vessel arising under [Uniform Commercial Code Sections 2-401, 4-505.
-2-711(3) or 2A-508(5)] is perfected when it attaches and remains perfected until the debtor obtains possession of the vessel, unless before such time the security interest is perfected pursuant to subsection (a) or (c). - (j) [In the case of a security interest in a vessel perfected by any method under the law of another jurisdiction, when the vessel becomes covered by a certificate of title issued by this state, the security interest remains] [A security interest in a vessel is] perfected to the extent provided in [Uniform Commercial Code Section 9-316(d)]. - (k) [A security interest perfected under this section has priority over the rights of purchasers and creditors, including lien creditors, to the extent provided in {Uniform Commercial Code Article 9, Part 3}].
-For the purposes of priority over a purchaser of a vessel or a creditor with an interest in a vessel, including a lien creditor, delivery of an application pursuant to subsection (a) or (c) and payment of the applicable fee is the equivalent of, and has the same effect as, the filing a financing statement under [Uniform Commercial Code Article 9].
+1 (1) a vessel created by a person during any period in which the vessel is inventory 2 held for sale or lease by the person or is leased by the person as lessor if the person is in the 3 business of selling goods of that kind; 4 (2) a barge for which no application for a certificate of title has been delivered to 5 the office; or 6 (3) a vessel under construction pursuant to contract, for which no application for 7 a certificate of title has been delivered to the office, before delivery.
+8 (h) A security interest in a documented vessel which is valid against third parties as a 9 result of compliance with 46 U.S.C. § 31321 remains perfected for 30 days from the date the 10 certificate of documentation is [canceled] [surrendered to the Secretary of the Department of 11 Homeland Security].
+12 (i) [In the case of a security interest in a vessel perfected by any method under the law of 13 another jurisdiction when the vessel becomes covered by a certificate of title issued by this state, 14 the security interest remains] [A security interest in a vessel is] perfected to the extent provided 15 in [Uniform Commercial Code Section 9-316(d)].
+16 (j) A security interest perfected under this section has priority over the rights of 17 purchasers and creditors, including lien creditors, to the extent provided in [Uniform Commercial 18 Code Article 9, Part 3].
+For the purposes of [obtaining] priority over purchasers and creditors 19 under [Uniform Commercial Code Article 9, Part 3], delivery of an application pursuant to 20 subsection (a) or (c) is equivalent to filing a financing statement.
+21 22 Reporter's Note 23 24 Subsection (d) was formerly the last sentence of subsection (c), after the tabulation.

-Subsections (a), (c) and (f) all refer to a "representative of the secured party."
-So too does Section 6(b)(7).
-The Committee may wish to consider whether such references are necessary given that the definition of "secured party" in Section 2(a)(25)(C) encompass a representative.
-See also Section 16 cmt.
-2

-Subsection (d) was formerly the last sentence of subsection (c), after the tabulation.
 Pursuant to ULC Drafting Rule 404(g), it is now a separate subsection.

-Subsection (e) formerly directed the office to "create a new certificate of title pursuant to Section 7(b)."
-Subsection (b) deals solely with the decision on whether to create a written certificate or an electronic certificate.
-Subsection (e) now references all of Section 7, and thereby picks up the rule in subsection (a) on how quickly the office must issue the certificate and the rules in subsections (c) and (d) on rejection of an application.
-A similar change was made to Section 15(c).

-Subsections (g)(2) and (3) are new.
+25 26 Subsections (g)(2) and (3) are new.
 They carry forward the Committee's decision not to require a certificate of title for barges or for vessels under construction.
 See Reporter's Note to Sections 2, 5.
 Accordingly, a security interest in such a vessel would be perfected under other law if no application for a certificate of title for the vessel has been delivered to the office.
 However, if the owner does apply for a certificate of title for the vessel, perfection must be through compliance with this section.